JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ## Deploy new connectors in K8s
-Deploying new connectors can be tricky, specially if you are using Kubernetes.
-Kafka Connect exposes an API that we can use to create new connectors, but we have to "manually" do some calls to it in order to create, update or delete connectors.
-This is not the best way of integrating something on our CI/CD, specially if our CI is running outside our K8s cluster.
+Deploying new connectors can be tricky, especially if you are using Kubernetes.
+Kafka Connect exposes an API that we can use to create new connectors, but we have to "manually" do some calls to create, update, or delete connectors.
+This is not the best way of integrating something on our CI/CD, especially if our CI is running outside our K8s cluster.

 Ideally, we would want to have a configuration file in our repository, that can be updated and automatically deployed during our CI.

 ## connect-operator

-There is a solution for this, the Confluent's [connect-operator](https://github.com/confluentinc/streaming-ops/tree/main/images/connect-operator), although the solution is not very robust, is does the job.
+There is a solution for this, Confluent's [connect-operator](https://github.com/confluentinc/streaming-ops/tree/main/images/connect-operator), although the solution is not very robust, it does the job.

 This is based on the [shell-operator](https://github.com/flant/shell-operator), a Kubernetes operator that can be deployed in our cluster and configured to "listen" for specific events, like new deployments, changes in config maps or whatever we want.
-Specifically, this `connect-operator` is designed to listen for changes in a config map, and then it will create, update or delete connectors based on the content of that config map.
+Specifically, this `connect-operator` is designed to listen for changes in a config map, and then it will create, update, or delete connectors based on the content of that config map.

 In other words, we can put our Connector's configuration in a config map, and then the `connect-operator` will create the connector for us.

 :::tip
 The `connect-operator` does not need to be deployed together with Kafka Connect, it is an independent pod that will be running in our cluster, it can be in the same namespace or not.
-It also can listen for config-maps attached to our Kafka Connect or to any other deployment, all depends on our configuration and K8s permissions.
+It also can listen for config-maps attached to our Kafka Connect or to any other deployment, all depending on our configuration and K8s permissions.
 :::

 :::warning